Project-ELYX/AI-ExpDev/README.md

 # AI-ExpDev
-Experimental front/backend for an experimental local AI pipeline with support for developmental modules as extensions.
+Experimental front/backend for an in-testing local AI pipeline with support for developmental modules as extensions.